-My sister Edith twirled in front of me, the bottom of the dress I’d made for her swirling around her in a blur of dark red.
+Edith twirled in front of me, the dress I’d made for her swirling around her in a blur of dark red.

-She slid her hands down the front and resting them on her hips, she admired herself in the full-length mirror.
+She slid her hands down the front, resting them on her hips, and admired herself in the full-length mirror.
 “Do you think Jimmy will like it?”

 I stuck the pin I had been holding between my lips into the pincushion next to the sewing table and stood, admiring the view of my older sister filling out the dress.
 I didn’t have to look at how it fit her to know her husband would love the dress she was wearing.